cyberark/conjur/apidocs/src/host_factory_revoke_token.md

 **Permissions required**

-`execute` privilege on the Host Factory.
+`update` privilege on the Host Factory.

 #### Example with `curl`

-Suppose you have a Host Factory Token and want to reovke it:
+Suppose you have a Host Factory Token and want to revoke it:

 ```bash
 token="1bcarsc2bqvsxt6cnd74xem8yf15gtma71vp23y315n0z201c1jza7"